Skip to content

 Team-wide package manager enforcement No Yes

-The cost of always-on hooks is friction in every session that doesn't need them.
-The cost of on-demand hooks is that the guardrail is absent unless explicitly invoked — the engineer must remember to call the skill.
+Always-on hooks cost friction in every session that does not need them.
+On-demand hooks cost coverage: the guardrail is absent unless you invoke it, so you have to remember to call the skill.

-Always-on — applies to every session, whether touching prod or running a local demo:
+The always-on version applies to every session, whether you are touching prod or running a local demo:

 // .claude/settings.json